gajdipajti/arduino_stepper_control/README.md

  * ISSUES with Arduino Leonardo:
    * The Leonardo board does not support the Motor Shield v1.
    * The Leonardo board does not handle SerialEvents.
 [FIX](http://forum.arduino.cc/index.php?topic=150558.msg1131262#msg1131262)
+ * For the Leonardo I created a **raw** edition

+# arduino-stepper-control-raw
+ * A trimmed down version which only needs the Stepper library.
+ * Created for Leonardo+L293D+28BYJ-48
+ * Uses the same **NEMA** commands, and works with the LabView GUI.
+ * Pin 12,11,10,8 are used for the drive.
+Pin 13 is for enable/disable chip.